 Björkdal maintains detailed and all-inclusive operating cost records that provide an excellent basis for estimating future operating costs.
-Björkdal produced a cash flow estimate based on the budgeted costs for 2019.
-This estimate was checked by RPA against 2017 and 2018 costs provided by Björkdal.
-The majority of Björkdal's operating costs are based in Swedish Kroner.
+Björkdal produced a cash flow estimate based on the budgeted costs for 2020.

+This estimate was checked by RPA against the 2017 to 2019 costs provided by Björkdal.
+The majority of Björkdal's operating costs are based in Swedish Kronor.